View Mary Zoghby's Obituary on AJC.com and share memories

 |

-ZOGHBY, Mary Delores Mary Dolores Zoghby, born to Herbert Michael Zoghby I and Laurice Haik Zoghby on November 8, 1936 in Mobile, Alabama, died peacefully at home on Thursday, April 9, 2020 in Sandy Springs, Georgia.
-Preceded in death by her parents, her brothers Rev. Anthony V. Zoghby, Guy A. Zoghby, Herbert M. Zoghby II, and her nephew James M. Zoghby, she is survived by her husband of 31 years William (Bill) Haffner, stepson Erik Haffner (Michelle), stepdaughter Eva Lee (Chul), five grandchildren, and siblings Louise Zoghby Buckley, Rev. James F. Zoghby, John H. Zoghby (Joy), sister-in-law Judy-ann Zoghby, eight nieces and nephews, 10 great-nieces and nephews, and one great-greatnephew.
-Mary's love and appreciation of literature and drama was infectious.
-Through her published poetry and literary criticisms, her teaching, and her facilitating of book clubs (some of which lasted more than three decades), her enthusiasm was inspiring.
+ZOGHBY, Mary Mary Dolores Zoghby, born to Herbert Michael Zoghby I and Laurice Haik Zoghby on November 8, 1936 in Mobile, Alabama, died peacefully at home on Thursday, April 9, 2020, in Sandy Springs, Georgia.
+Preceded in death by her parents, her brothers Rev. Anthony V. Zoghby, Guy A. Zoghby, Herbert M. Zoghby II, and her nephew James M. Zoghby; she is survived by her husband of 31 years William (Bill) Haffner, stepson Erik Haffner (Michelle), stepdaughter Eva Lee (Chul), five grandchildren, and siblings Louise Zoghby Buckley, Rev. James F. Zoghby, John H. Zoghby (Joy), sister-in-law Judy-ann Zoghby, eight nieces and nephews, 10 great-nieces and nephews, and one great-great nephew.
+Mary will be remembered for her kindness, gentleness, and unselfishness in her extraordinary consideration of others.
+At the age of 17, she entered the religious congregation of the Sisters of Mercy.
+As a Sister of Mercy, Mary taught in a number of high schools; and, to this day, former students still speak of her as the best teacher they ever had and the one they always remember as the teacher everyone loved.
+In community life with the Sisters of Mercy, friendships formed with her sisters in community during three decades endured throughout her lifetime.
+After her time as a Sister of Mercy, Mary continued her commitment to service.
+She became an active member in the St. Vincent de Paul Society, and she also joined a nondenominational organization that fed the hungry.
+In her own kitchen, she regularly prepared dozens of eggs, pounds of bacon, and multiple trays of biscuits that would be delivered to a center where the needy would be fed.
+When, at the age of 50, she married William Haffner, she inspired him to participate in charitable service as well.
+Together, they collected and delivered baskets of food to pantries designated for providing meals.
+As an English Professor, Mary's love and appreciation of literature and drama was infectious.
+Through her published poetry and literary criticisms, her teaching, and her facilitating of book clubs (some of which have lasted more than thirty years), her enthusiasm was inspiring.
 An esteemed colleague and beloved tenured English Professor at Kennesaw State University, she served as Chair of Developmental Studies and as Moderator of the International Students Organization.
-Upon retirement, the honorific of Professor Emerita was conferred upon her by the University System.
-Mary's hospitality was legendary.
-An abundance of food graced every dinner party she hosted, and she nourished friendships that endured for decades.
+When she retired, the honorific of Professor Emerita was conferred upon her by the University System.
+At home, Mary's hospitality was legendary.
+An abundance of food graced every dinner party she hosted, and she hosted many.
+She was meticulous in preparing meals, especially Lebanese cuisine which she loved to share.
 She was a friend to many, and she will be missed dearly.
-Over the years, Mary and Bill's love for their Salukis is reflected everywhere in their home-in china closets filled with trophies, life-sized portraits of their champions, and cherished memories stored in albums.
+Over the years, Mary and Bill's love for their Salukis became reflected everywhere in their home-in china closets filled with trophies, life-sized portraits of their champions, and cherished memories stored in albums.
 Together, they traveled to races and dog shows, delighting in the speed, agility, and grace with which their beloved Salukis ran and frolicked-often at one of their favorite places, Gulf Shores.
 Through lasting friendships with Jewish friends whom she met while serving as facilitator of her first book clubs, Mary developed a deep appreciation of the Jewish Faith, especially in the way it continued the tradition of the prophets in working to correct injustice and seeking to aid the poor and marginalized.
-She was happy to be part of the faith community of Temple Sinai, being involved and participating in its outreach and its many good works.
-The family wishes to thank especially Mary's devoted friend and neighbor Lynne Eisenstein who was always there, rendering extraordinary help and keeping the family informed when the coronavirus pandemic prevented further visits.
+She was happy to engage with the faith community of Temple Sinai, being involved and participating in its outreach and its many good works.
+The family wishes to thank especially Mary's devoted friend and neighbor Lynne Eisenstein who was always there, rendering exceptional help and keeping the family informed when the coronavirus pandemic prevented further out-of-state visits.
 The family is grateful as well to Mary's caregiver Everness Mubuso for her tireless devotion and gentle attention to Mary's every need.
-Due to restrictions imposed by the pandemic, a memorial service and celebration of Mary's life will be planned at a later date.
-Donations in her honor may be made to Weinstein Hospice (3150 Howell Mill Rd.
-NW, Atlanta, GA 30327), Temple Sinai (5645 Dupree Dr. Sandy Springs, GA 30327), or Corpus Christi Catholic Church (6300 McKenna Dr. Mobile, AL 36608).
+Due to restrictions imposed by the pandemic, a Memorial Mass and celebration of Mary's life will be planned at a later date.
+Donations in Mary's honor may be made to Weinstein Hospice (3150 Howell Mill Rd.
+N.W.
+Atlanta, GA 30327), Temple Sinai (5645 Dupree Dr. Sandy Springs, GA 30327), or Corpus Christi Catholic Church (6300 McKenna Dr. Mobile, AL 36608).